Labour Mobility and Human Development

 - engaging diaspora communities to contribute to socio-economic development in their communities of origin through trade, skills transfer, philanthropy and investments.

-Within the SEEECA region, IOM's offices in Turkey have been at the forefront of integration and social cohesion programming.
-Across Turkey, IOM works with national and local governments to improve social and economic integration services for migrant communities and enhance social cohesion between migrant and host communities.
+IOM integration programming thus covers critical phases of the migration continuum, linking pre-departure and post-arrival activities, as well as migrant inclusion and social cohesion interventions, to ensure maximum effectiveness and benefit to diverse populations.
+Within the SEEECA region, IOM's offices in Turkey have been at the forefront of integration and social cohesion programming reaching out to over 11,000 beneficiaries through its pre-departure orientation trainings.
+Across Turkey and also other countries in the region, IOM works with national and local governments to improve social and economic integration services for migrant communities and enhance social cohesion between migrant and host communities.